switin2006/RAG/README.md

 In the Later Part of the code i used [FIASS](https://engineering.fb.com/2017/03/29/data-infrastructure/faiss-a-library-for-efficient-similarity-search/) method to create vector store of the data loaded and used the similarity search with adding appropraite threshold value to retrieve the relavent documents based upon the query.

-I also used a function called RetrivalQA which is an inbuilt function in Langchain which helps in reduction of lot of mannual tasks such as Converting query in embedding,searching the appropriate docs and also sending them into out LLM model.
+I also used a function called RetrivalQA which is an inbuilt function in Langchain which helps in reduction of lot of mannual tasks such as Converting query in embedding,searching the appropriate docs and also sending them into ouR LLM model.

 Intailly i did not gave any prompt template but later in the expermenting stage found out that giving RAG based prompts Can help us in giving good responses and Also i suggested the model to be a bit creative on topics found relavent in the docs(as per the query) and also Made to use General knowledge if the topic is completely irrelevant(But it will mention it).